NumberChiffre/utiplayground/README.md

-# UTI Triage Assistant
+# UTI Assessment Platform

 ## Executive Brief
-This UTI Triage Assistant is a production-minded prototype that combines a deterministic clinical algorithm with an LLM intelligence layer to deliver fast, safe, and explainable decisions.
-It fits clinical workflows: the algorithm guarantees guideline adherence, while agents turn decisions into evidence-backed narratives, safety checks, and patient/provider-ready summaries.
+This UTI Assessment Platform is a production-ready system that combines deterministic clinical algorithms with advanced LLM agents to deliver fast, safe, and explainable UTI treatment decisions.
+The platform provides multiple interfaces (CLI, API, MCP server) and integrates comprehensive safety validation, real-time evidence synthesis, and complete audit trails for clinical workflows.

 ## Why it matters (problem → solution)
 - **Problem**: UTIs are common, but frontline decisions can be slow, inconsistent, and hard to audit.
 Guidelines, resistance patterns, and safety constraints change frequently.